sporto/elm-tutorial/signals/introduction.md

 If you run this example in the browser you will see the changing `x` coordinate as you move your mouse.

-In the first line we are importing the Html module from core, which we will use to display the `x` coordinate.
+In the first line we import the `Html` module from core, which we will use to display the `x` coordinate.

-In the second line we import `Mouse` from core, this module has various utilities for working with the mouse.
+In the second line we import `Mouse` from core.
+This module has various utilities for working with the mouse.

 #### view